IvoVuk/Face-Mask-classification/README.md

 * not wearing a mask_old
 * not wearing a mask_young

 One of the more difficult tasks we had with this project was collecting the data.
 We decided to collect images that we will all take without using ready-made data and datasets that was created for facial recognition purposes.
 We did that, that is, our database contains 80% of the real images that we as a team took.
-Artificial masks were not applied, so this is a real atuhentic dataset and we are very proud for the effort.
+Artificial masks were not applied, so this is a real authentic dataset and we are very proud of the team effort.
 _________________________________________________________________________________
 - Dataset Collection
 This dataset consists of 2940 images belonging to four classes in four folders: